TechStuff2020/CashPlus-Portfolio/README.md

 > Please note that this is not a classic portfolio tracker.
 There are far too many portals and software applications doing the same already.
 [GetQuin](getquin.com), [Sharesight](https://www.sharesight.com), [Seeking Alpha](https://seekingalpha.com), to name a few, in addition to your broker's reports!

-The difference between an "off the shelf" portfolio tracker and **"Portfolio Doctor"** is described below.
+The difference between an "off the shelf" portfolio tracker and this tool is described below.

 ![Image](https://user-images.githubusercontent.com/20066864/243858729-5bbe9e64-e845-442c-8245-cb283704abda.png)